Air Conditioner Repair Checklist

 - Leading your system to stop working faster

-If you can’t recall when you last installed a new one, turn off your AC totally and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your AC totally and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be located in a connected filter case or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you can’t see any light, you should replace it.